How long does botox take to work and be noticeable?

 I'm going on vacation one week after I get botox and I really want to look good in the photos.
 How long does it take botox to work and the effect to be noticeable?

 Does Botox work in just a week?
 To some extent, yes.
-Botox starts working within two days following the injection, but full Botox results aren't visible until around two weeks after the treatment.
+Botox starts working within two days following the injection, but full results aren't visible until around two weeks after the treatment.

 Many of my patients ask, "How long does Botox take to work?" but unfortunately there isn't a single answer.